jkrshw/jessek-blog/content/Posts/continuous-blog.md

   endpoint: jessek.co.nz.s3-website-ap-southeast-2.amazonaws.com
 ```

-After adding the S3 confugration and access key id, use the Travis Client to add the encrypted secret access key.
+After adding the S3 configuration and access key id, use the Travis Client to add the encrypted secret access key.
 Run the command below and paste the secret key in when prompted for std-in.

 ```bash
 travis encrypt --add deploy.secret_access_key